dotnet/runtimelab/docs/using-nativeaot/interop.md

 ### Linking

-To statically link against a unmanaged library, you'll need to specify `<NativeLibrary>filename</NativeLibrary>` pointing to `.lib` file on Windows and `.a` file on Unix
+To statically link against a unmanaged library, you'll need to specify `<NativeLibrary Include="filename" />` pointing to `.lib` file on Windows and `.a` file on Unix

 Examples: